 That said, there are other software options out there that work great with these LED strips, so no great loss.

-Here's a list of parts I recommend, and have tried:
+Here's a list of parts I recommend you buy

 - Beilei RGBWW LED strip, 5M ($8)